creativity-s/python_BaekJoon/README.md

 # python_BaekJoon

-  - This Repository was made for practice python during solve baekjoon problems.
+  - This repository was made for python practice.
-  - If I have problems when I coding, find it and advised from this repository.
+  - If I met difficult problems to solve, I would storage that problem's solving procedure in here.